eVillain/StruggleBox/readme.md

 The goal is a game with networked multiplayer combat in a single room.
 Supported platforms are Windows and OSX for now with possible mobile ports later.

+Note: Development for this is, for the time being, on hold due to lack of time & funds.
+Some screenshots of past progress: http://imgur.com/a/XXOZu

 Features
 -----------------------------------------------------------------------------------